anand40090/Jfrog-Jenkins-Intigration/README.md

 ```

-Install Apache Maven to build the project (jar file)
+Install Apache Maven to build the project (jar file), go to the apache maven website https://maven.apache.org/download.cgi for the required version of the software
 ```
+sudo wget https://dlcdn.apache.org/maven/maven-3/3.9.6/binaries/apache-maven-3.9.6-bin.zip    // to download the maven-3.9.6 version zip file sudo apt install unzip      // to install the unzip tool sudo unzip apache-maven-3.9.6-bin.zip      // to unzip the dowanloaded zip file sudo mv apache-maven-3.9.6 /opt/       // to move the apache maven folder to OPT directory

+M2_HOME=/opt/apache-maven-3.9.6       //Setting M2_HOME and Path Variables
+export PATH="$M2_HOME/bin:$PATH"      // Exporting the maven path in user profile mvn -version                          //  To check the maven version
 ```